 It’s hard to believe that 15 years have come and gone since we took our first trip together in 2003.
 In many ways, it feels like just yesterday we boarded a plane in Minneapolis, Minnesota southbound for Cancun, Mexico.

 While it wasn’t the first time either of us had left the country, it was the first trip we would ever take together.
 It was a trip that would forever embed travel into our relationship and show us a small glimpse of what travel would become to us later in life.

 It was the typical vacation package, 8 days & 7 nights on an all-inclusive package in paradise.
 All the amenities you could ever want at your fingertips and the overwhelming beauty of the Riviera Maya all around us.

 We discovered what it was like to be away from home together, we spent our days playing in the Caribbean Sea, lounging by the pool, exploring the area and enjoying the entertainment.
-We fell in love with Mexico on that trip and knew that the Yucatan would always be a special place to us.
+We fell in love with Mexico on that trip and knew that the Yucatan would always be a special place for us.

-15 years later, we decided it was time to return and celebrate more than a decade of travels together.
+15 years later, we decided it was time to return and celebrate more than a decade of travel together.
 We spent a week reliving the moments we loved from 2003, rediscovering the now expanded Barcelo Maya Grand Resort and creating new memories in our beloved Riviera Maya.